Phone +44 (0)1920 469181

 Dinner 11.00pm (4.00pm Sun) Tue-Sun

-Timber-framed Churchgate House lays claim to being the second oldest building in Ware and – since the sixteenth century – it has served as a pub, bakery, maltings and - more recently - a motorcycle repair shop.
+Reckoned to be the second oldest building in Ware, Churchgate House dates back to the sixteenth century and, since then, has done duty as a pub, bakery, maltings and - more recently - a motorcycle repair shop.
 After a major revamp in 2002, it re-opened in grand style as Jacoby's - a sophisticated brasserie-style restaurant and bar complete with an impressive staircase and glass atrium.

 A lighter Terrace Menu is served in the bar or al fresco, where mainstays like antipasti, ciabattas, burgers and salads are backed up with puddings from the restaurant.